marcusoftnet/marcusoftnet.github.io/_posts/2018-01-31-query-in-google-sheet-for-fun-and-profit.md

 ---
 layout: post
-title: "Summarizing and filtering data with QUERY and a Google Sheet drop-down"
+title: Summarizing and filtering data with QUERY and a Google Sheet drop-down
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2018-01-31 13:11:41
 tags:
  - Tools